Create a Website Account - Manage notification subscriptions, save form progress and more.

 If these due dates fall on a weekend or a holiday, payments are due the next business day.
 If paying on the due date, you may make your payment in person, by mail (view the Mailed Payments FAQ), or online through our Tax Sifter Parcel Search.
-LID and RID payments cannot be made online at this time.
+LID payments cannot be made online at this time.
 An official U.S. Postal Service postmark determines the payment date for all mailed payments.
 Delinquent interest and penalties vary per assessment.
 Please see your statement for more information.

 The Treasurer’s Office is open Monday through Friday from 8:30 am to 4:30 pm, including the lunch hour.

 Our office is located in the Douglas County Courthouse Annex at 213 S Rainier Avenue, Waterville, WA 98858.
 For online directions, visit the Treasurer’s Office page in our directory.

 We do not have an office in East Wenatchee.